pendragons-code/SQL-notes/README.md

 - `CRUD.md`: Detailed guide on Create, Read, Update, and Delete operations
 - `Lingo.md`: MySQL terminology and key concepts
 - `relationships.md`: Exploring database relationships and design principles
+- `conditions.md`: Exploring if statements and how they are used in the real world

 ## 🎯 Learning Objectives